エピソード

 2025/11/02

-In this conversation with Sam, we explore the space between structure and freedom, work and rest, and the quiet fulfillment found in doing what you love.
+In this episode with Sam, we explore the space between structure and freedom, work and rest, and the quiet fulfillment found in doing what you love.
 From his time in the cadets and journey into self-employment to cold water surfing and canoeing across Scotland, Sam shares how simplicity, challenge, and curiosity guide his approach to life.
 We also reflect on the Fisherman’s Parable — a story that reminds us that success isn’t always about more, but about knowing what’s enough, and finding peace in the life you already have.
 It’s a reflective conversation about simplicity, ambition, and the ongoing process of learning what truly matters.

 Instagram: @samfallow⁩